robric/k8s-svc-and-lb-testing/README.md

 ```

-This is due to masquerading (-j MASK) configured in iptables for the EXT rule
+This is due to masquerading (-j MASQ) configured in iptables for the EXT rule

 ```
 #